dineshtripathi30/k8s-for-freshers/README.md

-# Kubernetes Learning for College Students
+# Kubernetes Learning for Beginners

 By: Dinesh Tripathi  (This project is still under development)